willthames/willthames.github.io/_posts/2014-09-03-techniques-for-versioning-ansible-ii.markdown

 You could use [git submodules](http://git-scm.com/book/en/Git-Tools-Submodules) (or presumably a mercurial equivalent) rather than installing the roles alongside the playbook but we're keeping it simple for now.

+## Versioning playbooks

+Again, tags and changesets are useful to identify a version of a playbook to use when deploying to an environment (of course you still need some way of knowing exactly what version of a playbook *should* be used with which environment).

+One way of doing this is to store the version of the playbook with the environment.
+So for a `helloworld` application, `helloworld.yml` might contain `playbook: helloworld/playbooks/setup.yml`, and `helloworld-prod.yml` might contain `playbook_version: v1.2.3`.

+This information could then be used to generate a deployment playbook or feed into e.g. AWS user-data that then kicks off an ansible-pull script.